llucbb/game-scores/README.md

 future without crashing anyway.

 #### 4 Functional requirements
-The functions are described in detail below and the notation <value> means a call parameter value or a return value.
-All calls shall result in the HTTP status code 200, unless when something goes wrong, where anything but 200 must be returned.
+The functions are described in detail below, and the notation <value> means a call parameter value or a return value.
+All calls shall result in the HTTP status code 200, unless when something goes wrong, where anything but 200 musts be returned.
 Numbers parameters and return values are sent in decimal ASCII representation as expected (ie no binary format).

 Users and levels are created “ad-hoc”, the first time they are referenced.